An Independent Voice That Advocates For The Classroom Educator Without The Corrupting Politics Tied To Our Union And DOE Leadership.

 In today's News York Post, embattled Principal Santiago Taveras of Dewitt Clinton High School in the Bronx has officially lost his position as Principal due to academic misconduct but will still earn $149,826 as an academic support specialist at the DOE's Bronx field office.
 If Mr. Taveras was a staff member, he would have been charged under 3020-a and the DOE would ask for termination.
 Another case of the DOE's "Double Standard"when disciplining administrators for misconduct.

-Santiago Taveras has been accused by a school source in his SCI report of changing grades of up to 900 students, foam failing to passing, without the approval of his teachers.
+Santiago Taveras has been accused by a school source in his SCI report of changing grades of up to 900 students, from failing to passing, without the approval of his teachers.
 Apparently, SCI only reviewed four cases from the accusation and dumped the rest back into the DOE's lap who did not confirm or deny the accusation.
 However, they did remove Mr. Taveras as Principal so there apparently is some credence to the accusation.
 The SCI report did substantiate the four cases of grade fixing and recommended the following:

 “very serious.”
 He recommended that “appropriate and significant